ShehabAldeenMo/Fireware-Over-The-Air/README.md

 + How can uou test this project ? <br />
 You can follow this videos on our channel "yyyyyyyyy".  <br />  <br />

++ The FOTA (Firmware Over-The-Air) project includes several functions for managing large data transmissions over the CAN (Controller Area Network) protocol.
+The `CAN_TransmitData` function handles the transmission of large data files by breaking them into smaller packets, ensuring each packet is transmitted before proceeding.
+The `CAN_ReceiveData` function manages the reception and reassembly of large data files, discarding remote frames to focus on data frames.
+Both `CAN_Read_RP_Level` and `CAN_Read_WP_Level` functions read the Read Protection (RP) and Write Protection (WP) levels, respectively, and transmit them over the CAN network.
+Additionally, the `CAN_Receive_AllPendingMessages_FIFO0` and `CAN_Receive_AllPendingMessages_FIFO1` functions read all pending messages from the CAN FIFO0 and FIFO1, storing them in a buffer.
+The `CAN_Select_Func` function determines the appropriate bootloader function to execute based on the received CAN frame's standard ID and filter match index, calling functions for reading version information, writing memory, erasing memory, or jumping to an application address.
+These functions ensure robust and reliable firmware updates over the CAN network, with proper error handling and checking mechanisms in place.

 ## Main Features
 This features are available for each node or the master. <br />
 + **Get software version**: Vendor Id, Major version, Minor version, Patch Id.